ghostidentity/wirelessconnect/README.md

 **Configuration Parameters:**
 - **HistoryPath**: Path to the file where message history is stored
 - **EncryptionKey**: The key used to encrypt/decrypt messages.
 Must be identical on sender and receiver.
-Change from default `1234` to a secure value
+Change from default `1234` to a secure value, but ensure its less than 65000
 - **Source**: The identifier for this device when sending messages
 - **AcceptFrom**: Specifies which senders this device will accept messages from.
 Use `ANYONE` to accept from any sender with matching encryption key